 If you live nearby, cycling could be another cost effective option to get to class with bike racks available nearby.

-There is a car park adjacent to our Maryborough campus with additional street parking available on Bazaar Street.
+There is a car park behind our Maryborough campus with additional street parking available on Bazaar Street.

 For a third year in a row, TAFE Queensland has won the Large Training Provider of the Year at the Queensland Training Awards.